Your Excellency the Governor General,

 It is essential that the question be asked, in every national situation and within each society, “if democracy is failing, why is this the case?”
 Every effort needs to be made to help correct the situation, rather than referring dismissively to failed states.
 To my knowledge, democracy can fail anywhere, at any time, in any society—as it has in several well-known and well-documented situations in Europe, as recently as the last 50 years.
 For it is self-evident, in Europe and across the globe, that the existence of political parties and elections do not alone produce stable governments or competent leadership.

-Three concepts seem to me to be essential in creating, stabilizing and strengthening democracy around the world, including among the people of Africa and Asia with whom I have worked in the past.
+Three concepts seem to me to be essential in creating, stabilising and strengthening democracy around the world, including among the people of Africa and Asia with whom I have worked in the past.
 These concepts are meritocracy, pluralism and civil society.
 In particular, I will ask, what role can Canada play, drawing upon her national genius, in creating or enhancing these great underpinnings of democracy in the developing world?

-A recent UN audit of democracy covering 18 Latin American countries reemphasizes the virtues of democracy in advancing human development; but it also warns that stagnant per capita incomes and growing inequality, in access to civil rights as well as income, are producing doubt, impatience and civil unrest.
+A recent UN audit of democracy covering 18 Latin American countries reemphasises the virtues of democracy in advancing human development; but it also warns that stagnant per capita incomes and growing inequality, in access to civil rights as well as income, are producing doubt, impatience and civil unrest.
 Thus, the report underlines a key concept that you will all know instinctively, and which my experience working in the developing world has illustrated, decade after decade: the primary, daily concern of peoples everywhere is their quality of life, which is intimately connected to their value systems.
-When it turns toward solutions, the report recognizes a crucial fact: “An important relationship exists between citizenship and organizations of civil society, which are major actors in the strengthening of democracy, in the oversight of government stewardship and in the development of pluralism.”
+When it turns toward solutions, the report recognises a crucial fact: “An important relationship exists between citizenship and organisations of civil society, which are major actors in the strengthening of democracy, in the oversight of government stewardship and in the development of pluralism.”

 My interest in these themes of development and governance arises from my role as the hereditary spiritual leader—Imam—of the Shia Ismaili Muslim community.
 Culturally very diverse, the Ismailis are spread across the globe, mostly as a minority, in more than twenty-five countries, in South and Central Asia, the Middle East and Sub-Saharan Africa.
 In recent decades they have also established a substantial presence in Canada, the USA and Western Europe.
 Since succeeding to this office as the 49th Imam in 1957, I have been concerned with the development of the Ismailis and the broader societies in which they live.
 The engagement of the Imamat in development is guided by Islamic ethics, which bridge faith and society.
 It is on this premise that I established the Aga Khan Development Network.
 This network of agencies, known as the AKDN, has long been active in many areas of Asia and Africa to improve the quality of life of all who live there.
 These areas are home to some of the poorest and most diverse populations in the world.